bg1ttr/elekstube-web-tool/README.md

 This web application provides a user-friendly interface to control and configure EleksTube IPS Clock devices using Web Bluetooth technology.

+## Compatible Devices

+This tool is compatible with the following EleksMaker brand EleksTube IPS clock models:

+- EleksMaker EleksTube IPS
+- EleksMaker EleksTube IPS PRO
+- EleksMaker EleksTube IPS PR1/2

+Note: This tool is currently not compatible with the EleksTube R model.

 ## Features

 1. Bluetooth Connection: Scan and connect to EleksTube IPS Clock devices.